awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 ### Use a Rolling Window In Your Time Series<a name="data-wrangler-transform-rolling-window"></a>

 You can extract features over a time period\.
-For example, for time, t, and a time window length of 3, and for the row that indicates the tth time stamp, we append the features that are extracted from the time series at times t \- 3, t \-2, and t \- 1\.
+For example, for time, t, and a time window length of 3, and for the row that indicates the tth timestamp, we append the features that are extracted from the time series at times t \- 3, t \-2, and t \- 1\.
 For information on extracting features, see [Extract Features from Your Time Series Data](#data-wrangler-transform-extract-time-series-features)\.

 You can use the following procedure to extract features over a time period\.